DanieleBelfiore/frame-fit/README.md

 This project uses **GitHub Actions** for Continuous Deployment.
 Every time a new version tag (e.g., `v1.0.0`) is pushed to the repository, the pipeline automatically:
-1. Compiles the Go code for Windows, macOS and Linux.
+1. Compiles the Go code for Windows, macOS, and Linux.
+2. Packages the executables into clean `.zip` archives for easy and safe distribution.
-2. Creates a new public **Release** and attaches all the ready-to-use binaries automatically.
+3. Creates a new public **Release** and attaches all the ready-to-use `.zip` files automatically.